endurantgames/52-first-dates/src/game/roles.md

 Each role has different rules for drawing and playing cards.

-## The Fronters
+## The Collective

-If you're one of the Fronters, you draw your cards from the *System's Deck*.
+If you're one of the Collective players, you draw your cards from the *System's Deck*.
 You can play a given card on a Status Stack only if the card ***matches*** either the suit or rank of the top card on that stack.